Pakistan: Natural resources

+Pakistan's untapped coal reserves have been estimated as the fifth largest in the world and equivalent to about 400 billion barrels of oil, exceeding the combined oil reserves of Saudi Arabia and Iran.
+Daniel Fitzgerald Runde wrote in Forbes in 2016 that Pakistan "could be the 'Saudi Arabia of Coal'."

+The Reko Diq Mine has one of the world's largest undeveloped copper deposits, with an estimated 15 million tonnes in reserves, and is expected to become the world's fifth largest copper mine upon completion; a feasibility study also estimates that it could produce approximately 17.9 million ounces of gold over its projected 37-year mine life, with total copper and gold reserves valued at over $60 billion at prevailing prices.

 Infrastructure

+Pakistan was the sixteenth most water-stressed country in the world in 2022.

 Pakistan was lauded as the top nation for infrastructure development in South Asia during the 2016 annual meetings of the IMF and World Bank.

 Power and energy

 Tarbela Dam, the largest earth filled dam in the world, was constructed in 1968.

 As of May 2021, Pakistan operates six licensed commercial nuclear power plants.
 The Pakistan Atomic Energy Commission (PAEC) oversees these plants, while the Pakistan Nuclear Regulatory Authority ensures their safe operation.
 These plants contribute approximately 5.8% to Pakistan's electricity supply, while fossil fuels (crude oil and natural gas) provide 64.2%, hydroelectric power provides 29.9%, and coal contributes 0.1%.
 The KANUPP-I, Pakistan's first commercial nuclear power plant, was supplied by Canada in 1971.
 Sino-Pakistani nuclear cooperation began in the 1980s, leading to the establishment of CHASNUPP-I. In 2005, both countries proposed a joint energy security plan, aiming for a generation capacity exceeding 160,000 MWe by 2030.
 Pakistan's Nuclear Energy Vision 2050 targets a capacity of 40,000 MWe, with 8,900 MWe expected by 2030.

 In June 2008, the nuclear complex at Chashma in Punjab Province expanded with the installation of Chashma-III and Chashma–IV reactors, each with 325–340 MWe, costing ₨129 billion, with ₨80 billion from international sources, mainly China.
 Another agreement for China's assistance was signed in October 2008, seen as a response to the US–India agreement.
 The project's cost was then US$1.7 billion, with a foreign loan of US$1.07 billion.
 In 2013, Pakistan established a second nuclear complex in Karachi with plans for additional reactors, similar to Chashma.
 Electrical energy in Pakistan is generated by various corporations and distributed evenly among the four provinces by the National Electric Power Regulatory Authority (NEPRA).
 However, Karachi-based K-Electric and Water and Power Development Authority (WAPDA) generate much of the electricity used in Pakistan and collect revenue nationwide.
 In 2023, Pakistan's installed electricity generation capacity was ~45,885 MWt.
 Pakistan produced 1,135 megawatts of renewable energy for the month of October 2016.
 Pakistan expects to produce 10,000 megawatts of renewable energy by 2025.